EconomyLens.com

 Related

 Huawei’s announcement suggests it might have sidestepped the need for extreme ultraviolet lithography (EUV) machines, which have been considered crucial for mass manufacturing chips of 5nm or under.
 “Over the past six years, I have often been asked…how did you survive and come back on top?”
 He said in a presentation to the International Symposium on Circuits and Systems (ISCAS) in Shanghai.
-She said the new technique came about through a shift in how chipmaking has historically been conceptualised.
+She said the new technique came about through a shift in how chipmaking has been conceptualised historically.

 US sanctions have meant that “these challenges arrived earlier and are tougher” for Huawei, He said.
 “Our solution is feasible and affordable.
 The performance of the new chip can fully compete with that of the other path,” she said.
-Huawei’s next iteration of its Kirin chip, set to launch in the autumn, will be the first ever to fully adopt an architecture called “LogicFolding” based on the new principle, the company said.
+Huawei’s next iteration of its Kirin chip, set to launch in the autumn, will be the first to fully adopt an architecture called “LogicFolding” based on the new principle, the company said.

+“I can confidently say in the coming 10 years our solutions for mobile computing and AI computing will be competitive,” He told reporters.
+But she acknowledged that obstacles remained in scaling up — not least the necessity for new design tools and the challenges of overheating.
 The Tau Scaling Law “underscores the company’s ambition to lead rather than follow in the global chip race,” said George Chen, Partner and Chair of Digital Practice at The Asia Group.
 “Even without a new product launch today, Huawei’s intent is clear — and its trajectory will likely heighten US concerns.”

 © 2024 AFP